NeelarghyaK/BLog/README.md

 **DayPost**, powered by Flask, establishes a robust foundation for real-time chat applications.
 This foundation allows users to concentrate on meaningful conversations with friends, colleagues, or anyone they wish to connect with in real time.

-**DayPost** contains user-centric features, including a secure login/register system, user-following functionality, and a blog posting feature. **DayPost** is built for real-time communication and simplifies the process of chatting with others.
+**DayPost** contains user-centric features, including a secure login/register system, user-following functionality, and a blog posting feature.
+It is built for real-time communication and simplifies the process of chatting with others.
 </details>